Global and Individualized Community Detection in Inhomogeneous Multilayer Networks: Proofs of Upper Bounds

 We now invoke Lemma \ref{lem: structure lem} with the ``estimated embedding'' $\tilde V$ being the output of Algorithm \ref{alg: specc} (i.e., the solution of the $(1+\ep)$-approximate $k$-means clustering), and with the ``ground truth'' embedding being $V O$, where $O\in\bbR^{2\times 2}$ is an arbitrary orthonormal matrix.
 Since $\|(VO)_{i\bigcdot}-(VO)_{j\bigcdot}\|=\sqrt{(n^{\star}_+)^{-1}+(n^{\star}_-)^{-1}}$, we can take $b=\frac{1}{2}\sqrt{(n^{\star}_+)^{-1}+(n^{\star}_-)^{-1}}$.
 We bound $\# \calS=\#\{i\in[n]:\|\tilde{V}_{i\bigcdot}-(VO)_{i\bigcdot}\|\geq b \}$ as follows:

 Since $\tilde V$ solves the $(1+\ep)$ $k$-means clustering objective, the above display can be further bounded by

 where we recall that $U$ consists of the top two eigenvectors of the trimmed weighted adjacency matrix $\tau(\barA)$.
-Since $V$ consists of the two leading eigenvectors of $P$, we can invoke Davis-Kahan Sin-$\Theta$ theorem (specifically, the version proved in Lemma 5.1 of \cite{lei2015consistency}) to conclude that, if the smallest eigenvalue $\gamma_n$ of $P$ is strictly positive, we will have
+Since $V$ consists of the two leading eigenvectors of $P$, which are also the two leading eigenvectors of $\bbE[\bar A]$, we can invoke Davis-Kahan Sin-$\Theta$ theorem (specifically, the version proved in Lemma 5.1 of \cite{lei2015consistency}) to conclude that, if the smallest eigenvalue $\gamma_n$ of $\bbE[\bar A]$ is strictly positive, we will have

-Note that $\gamma_n$ is also the smallest singular value of
+Note that $\gamma_n + \sum_{\ell} \weight_\ell \tilde p_\ell$ is also the smallest singular value of

 Solving the characteristic polynomial, one finds that

 where the last inequality follows from $\sqrt{a+b}\leq \sqrt{a}+\sqrt{b}$ for $a, b\geq 0$ and $n^{\star}_+n^{\star}_-\leq n^2/4$.
 Since $n^{\star}_\pm \in [\frac{n}{2\beta}, \frac{\beta n}{2}]$, we can further lower bound the right-hand side above by